adamstallard/modest/README.md

 ###Use in Javascript

 If used with javascript, modest depends on [jquery](http://jquery.com).
-Modest works well as the templating engine for [backbone.js](https://github.com/documentcloud/backbone).
+Modest works well as the templating engine for [backbone](https://github.com/documentcloud/backbone) or [meteor](https://github.com/meteor/meteor).

 ###Development How-To